kevc528/backend-challenge20/README.md

 be "access denied".
 Additionally, with session state, I could get rid of the username field in request bodies, and instead use the username stored by the session.

+#### New API Routes
+The fourth bonus feature was one that I made up.
+I decided to add a few additonal routes that made sense.
+A route I added allowed clubs to `GET` a mailing list of user's who've favorited the club.
+Another route I added allowed a `PATCH` that could update User information.
+More detail on these routes are above in the API section.

 ## Installation